jeremyliu8/AAHelper/How-2-Git.md

 3. Make sure to fetch and pull often so you can have an updated copy of everyone's work while you add your own stuff!

+###How to remove all deleted files:

+Sometimes when you stage for commit, you have to specifically 'add' the removed files so they all the changes will be tracked and appear on the repository.
+If you run the following piece of code in the terminal, it will automatically untrack all deleted files that were previously tracked:

+`git ls-files --deleted -z | xargs -0 git rm `

 ####That should be everything you need to know! ...for now!